Museum of the Game: History

 The following year brought expanded support for hand held mobile devices.
-After a long beta testing period, version 1.0 of the “KLOV for Palm 7” application was released on May 25, 2001.
-This 100% free application allowed anyone with a Palm 7 wireless PDA to access KLOV game entries with text and graphics while on the road.
-This application is no longer maintained since modern cell phones such as the iPhone and Palm Pre can directly display the KLOV's offerings via built in modern web browsers.
+After a long beta testing period, version 1.0 of the "KLOV for Palm 7" application was released on May 25.
+This 100% free application allowed anyone with a Palm VII wireless PDA to access KLOV game entries with text and graphics while on the road.
+This application is no longer maintained since more modern cell phones such as the iPhone and Palm Pre can directly display the KLOV's offerings via built-in web browsers.

 Additionally, after receiving well over 100,000 messages, the KLOV's popular message forums were updated in 2001, and the new system, have since received an additional 850,000+ messages to date.